Average Weather at Hammond Northshore Regional Airport Louisiana, United States

 To characterize how pleasant the weather is at Hammond Northshore Regional Airport throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Hammond Northshore Regional Airport for general outdoor tourist activities are from late March to late May and from late September to early November, with a peak score in the last week of April.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Hammond Northshore Regional Airport for general outdoor tourist activities are from late March to mid May and from late September to late October, with a peak score in the last week of April.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Hammond Northshore Regional Airport for hot-weather activities are from late April to early July and from late August to early October, with a peak score in the last week of May.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Hammond Northshore Regional Airport for hot-weather activities are from late April to early July and from mid August to early October, with a peak score in the third week of May.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.